DataLab and Spyder: a perfect match#

 Note

-DataLab can help you with step 0 because it provides all the processing primitives that you need to prototype your algorithm: you can load data, visualize it, and perform basic processing operations.
-We won’t cover this step in the following paragraphs because the DataLab documentation already provides a lot of information about it.
+DataLab can help you with step 0 because it provides all the processing primitives you need to prototype your algorithm: you can load data, visualize it, and perform basic processing operations.
+We won’t cover this step in the following sections since the DataLab documentation already provides extensive information about it.

 In this tutorial, we will see how to use DataLab to perform steps 2 and 3.
-We assume that you already have prototyped (preferably in DataLab!) and developed your algorithm in Spyder.
-Now, you want to test it with some data, but without quitting Spyder because you may need to do some changes to your algorithm and re-test it.
+We assume that you have already prototyped (preferably in DataLab!) and developed your algorithm in Spyder.
+Now, you want to test it with data, but without leaving Spyder because you may need to modify your algorithm and re-test it.
 Besides, your workflow is already set up in Spyder and you don’t want to change it.

 Note

-In this tutorial, we assume that you have already installed DataLab and that you have started it.
-If you haven’t done it yet, please refer to the Installation section of the documentation.
+This tutorial assumes that you have already installed DataLab and started it.
+If you haven’t done so yet, please refer to the Installation section of the documentation.

-Besides, we assume that you have already installed Spyder and that you have started it.
-If you haven’t done it yet, please refer to the Spyder documentation.
-Note that you don’t need to install DataLab in the same environment as Spyder.: that’s the whole point of DataLab, it is a stand-alone application that can be used from any environment.
-For this tutorial, you only need to install the DataLab Simple Client (pip install cdlclient) in the same environment as Spyder.
+Additionally, we assume that you have already installed Spyder and started it.
+If you haven’t done so yet, please refer to the Spyder documentation.
+Note that you don’t need to install DataLab in the same environment as Spyder: that’s the whole point of DataLab—it is a stand-alone application that can be used from any environment.
+For this tutorial, you only need to install the Sigima package (pip install sigima) in the same environment as Spyder.

 Testing your algorithm with DataLab#

 Let’s assume that you have developed algorithms in the my_work module of your project.
-You have already prototyped them in DataLab, and you have developed them in Spyder by writing functions that take some data as input and return some processed data as output.
-Now, you want to test these algorithms with some data.
+You have already prototyped them in DataLab and developed them in Spyder by writing functions that take data as input and return processed data as output.
+Now, you want to test these algorithms with data.

 To test these algorithms, you have written two functions in the my_work module:

-• test_my_1d_algorithm: this function returns some 1D data that will allow you to validate your first algorithm which works on 1D data.
+• test_my_1d_algorithm: this function returns 1D data that will allow you to validate your first algorithm, which processes 1D data.

-• test_my_2d_algorithm: this function returns some 2D data that will allow you to validate your second algorithm which works on 2D data.
+• test_my_2d_algorithm: this function returns 2D data that will allow you to validate your second algorithm, which processes 2D data.

 You can now use DataLab to visualize the data returned by these functions directly from Spyder: